Jobhdez/core/README.md

  #S(CALLQ :LABEL "print_int"))

 ```
-## Disclaimer
-Currently, the compiler generates a low level ast consisting of explicit x86 instructions so you will not be able to run the assembly yet

 ## Acknowledgements
-this compiler is loosely based on the Python compiler skeleton (written in Python) in the textbook [Essentials of Compilation](https://github.com/IUCompilerCourse/Essentials-of-Compilation).
+This compiler is loosely based on the Python compiler skeleton (written in Python) in the textbook [Essentials of Compilation](https://github.com/IUCompilerCourse/Essentials-of-Compilation).
 None of the Python code was ported into common lisp.
 I essentially solved the exercises and wrote my code in a different language.

 thanks